 Easy V-Stitch Cardigan

-Crochet pullovers are fun because they can be designed in the style of hoodies, ponchos or tunics.
-All you really need for the simplest pullover sweater is two big rectangles and two smaller ones.
+Crochet pullovers are fun because they can be designed as hoodies, ponchos, or tunics.
+I’ve tried them all and learned that for the simplest version, all you really need is two big rectangles and two smaller ones.

-The crochet jumper patterns below include a variety of necklines like v-necks, cowl necks and boat necklines.
-You’ll also find different methods used to create the pullover design, including top down raglan and seamless yoke patterns.
+The jumper patterns below include a variety of necklines like v-necks, cowl necks, and boat necklines.
+You’ll also find different methods used to create the design, including top-down raglan and seamless yoke patterns.

 “Inside Out” Pullover with Exposed Seams